hemnet/nodejs-assignment/README.md

 ## What to Expect

-During the technical session, you'll be leading work on this codebase — we're here to collaborate with you along the way.
+During the technical session, you'll be leading work on this codebase.
+We're here to collaborate with you along the way.
 The session is intentionally open-ended and includes both **code discussion** and **implementation** components.
 You'll use the whiteboard together with us for:

 - Organizing your ideas and prioritizing work
 - Sketching your approach and discussing design decisions